lucasmedeiros/lucasmedeiros/README.md

 ## Hey, I'm Lucas :)

-I'm Lucas de Medeiros, an undergraduate student in Computer Science at Universidade Federal de Campina Grande (UFCG).
+I'm Lucas de Medeiros, a Computer Science bachelor by Universidade Federal de Campina Grande (UFCG) and Software Engineer at VTEX.
 I'm absolutely in love with **Web Development** (frontend and backend), football :soccer: , movies :cinema: and games :video_game:!

 Currently, my main development stack is **.Net Framework** and **.Net Core** with **C#**, but I'm also familiar with **NodeJS** and **ReactJS** with **Typescript**, **Python** and **Java**!